-We have applied to have our common stock listed on the NASDAQ Global Market under the symbol "BLPH."
+Our common stock has been approved for listing on the NASDAQ Global Market under the symbol "BLPH."

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, there has been no public market for our common stock, and a liquid trading market for our common stock may not develop or be sustained after this offering.
 Future sales of substantial amounts of our common stock in the public market, including shares issued upon exercise of outstanding options, or the anticipation of these sales, could adversely affect market prices prevailing from time to time and could impair our ability to raise capital through sales of equity securities.